 I recently read the book “All About Love” and connected with the author, bell hooks, when she said that “Women believe it is a sign of commitment, an expression of love, to endure unkindness or cruelty, to forgive and forget”.

 I was married during college to a bright and passionate young man.
 We were married for 12 tumultuous years.
 During that time, I believed that everything must be done to save the relationship.

 This led to my diminishment.
 I felt I had to become almost invisible, a force dis-attached from my body.
-I slowly put me on hold in order for him/we to exist.
+I slowly put myself on hold in order for him/us to exist.

 We did eventually divorce (amicably).
 We kept in occasional contact.
 I felt genuine happiness for him when he began a relationship with a woman who had been a mutual friend.